Hydro jetting is a beneficial service for your sewer line under the correct circumstances.

 How A Hydro Jetting Service Help?

 Anything can cause buildup or blockages in your pipes.
-This includes grease, hair, different minerals, soap scum, toilet paper, tree roots, dead animals, and much more.
-Tree roots are probably the worst (and most common cause).
+More so, this can be anything from grease, hair, different minerals, soap scum, toilet paper, tree roots, dead animals, and much more.
+Unfortunately, tree roots are probably the worst (and most common cause).
 They are almost impossible to remove without a hydro jetting service.

 The great thing about hydro jetting is that it can fix all of the above clogging issue in your sewer line.
 And the fix is so thorough, especially for more complex issues like tree roots, that its benefits last much longer than other unclogging methods.